grafana/writers-toolkit/docs/sources/write/reuse-content/_index.md

   If the definitive content changes, your link may need to be updated.

+- The linked content may be on a more complicated page that which may confuse readers.

+- Users may lose context by following the link to another page or section.

+  This concern hasn't been tested with UX surveys.

 ### Share chunks of content

 You can reuse chunks of content using the `docs/shared` shortcode.